RamezHamdiSaeed/MyFlutterReference/README.md

 -how to lunch any url using the url_launcher package from pub.dev and control whether if we want to lunch on webview mode or its pre installed mobile app .
 -how to save the persistent non-critical data using the shared_preferences package from pub.dev .
 -how to use the DefaultTextStyle Widget .
+-how to use the shared preferences for authentication (good practice for Guest account).